-In Pennsylvania, WNV is the most commonly reported locally-acquired arbovirus and is most commonly seen during the months of July through September.
+In Pennsylvania, WNV is the most commonly reported locally-acquired arboviral disease and human infections are most commonly seen during the months of July through September.
 Risk continues until the first hard frost.
 Most human WNV infections (80%) are asymptomatic.
-Approximately 20% of infections result in a non-specific febrile illness (West Nile fever), and <1% of infections develop into severe neuroinvasive disease (e.g., meningitis, encephalitis, acute flaccid paralysis, etc.)